robert/robert.github.com/_posts/2016-04-09-in-context.md

 Peter raised his eyes.
 "It makes me drink and try to sleep with other women."

-"Have you considered that Fiona might be depressed?"
+"Have you considered that Samantha might be depressed?"

 "Of course I’ve considered it.
 I had my friend who used to be on prozac who opened up to me and in twenty not-always-comprehensible minutes helped me understand every single depth and nuance of the depressed mind.
 Just like everyone else had theirs.
 But just like I don’t want to have to have a disabled child or a parent with a very, very slow degenerative illness, I don’t want to have a depressive wife.
-If Fiona is depression, then it’s not artistic or pervertedly inspirational.
+If Samantha is depression, then it’s not artistic or pervertedly inspirational.
 It’s boring as fuck, and I don’t want it to belong to me.

 "But I do love her."